-If you have past due debts, your creditors may take steps to collect directly from your bank by freezing your bank accounts (also called a bank account levy).
-Even if you are able to remove the bank account levy, you will probably still suffer negative consequences.
+If you have past due debts, your creditors might take steps to collect directly from your bank by freezing your bank accounts—also called a bank account levy.
+Even if you're able to remove the bank account levy, you will probably still suffer negative consequences.
 While your bank account funds are frozen: